JScott3234/JScott3234/README.md

 - 👋 Hey!
 I’m Jase

+- I've got experience in all sorts of things, Web Development, Unity, VR development
 - 👀 I’m interested in helping others with their projects while I learn how to make my own
 - 🌱 I’m currently learning Computer Science.
 Aiming for a B.A Degree in CS.
-- I'm experienced in using C, C++, C#, Java, JavaScript, Python, HTML, and CSS, open to tackling anything new.
+- I've learned C, C++, C#, Java, JavaScript, Python, HTML, and CSS, open to tackling anything new.
 - 💞️ I’m looking to collaborate on anything and everything I can get my hands on.
 - 📫 How to reach me: jasehudsonscott@icloud.com , or through my LinkedIn on my page.
 - ⚡ Fun fact: Despite being a computer guy, I also enjoy being out in nature.
 Nothing is more relaxing than hiking and exploring with friends!